UPDATED 2025

 Post-Colonialism:

-As in Britain, the French empire began to falter during and after the Second World War.
-Alongside charting its collapse, we will consider here two writers who began to analyse the condition of French colonial subjects, and agitate for change in their writings.
 After the Second World War, many different currents crossed paths in the French and Francophone worlds, leading to an impressive array of different genres and writing.
 In this lesson, we will consider a polemical text by Césaire, Discours sur le colonialisme (1950), chasing down distant and surprising associations with Rabelais.
-The question will be to compare this with Camus’ L’Étranger (1942), taken as a novel with an anti-colonial purpose.
+Then our attention will turn to the new cadences of feminism found in Duras’ inimitable prose.

 Week eight